 Submit a copyright takedown notice

-The fastest and simplest way to submit a copyright takedown notice is through our webform.
-You'll find this easier on a desktop or laptop computer than on a mobile device or tablet.Submit a copyright complaint
+The fastest and simplest way to submit a copyright takedown notice is through our web form.
+We recommend using a computer for the easiest method.Submit a copyright complaint

-If you choose to submit a copyright takedown request, please remember that you are initiating a legal process.
+If you choose to submit a copyright takedown request, remember that you're starting a legal process.

 Do not make false claims.
 Misuse of this process may result in the suspension of your account or other legal consequences.

 For managing numerous copyrighted pieces of content, you can use this form to see which copyright management tools are the most useful to you.
 We will also accept free-form copyright infringement notifications, submitted by email, fax and post.